Value for money for members

 Trustees assessment of value relating to member borne charges and transaction costs

-The Bank covers the administration and DC fund management charges, therefore the member-borne charges are limited to additional DC fund expenses and transaction costs for the DC funds. which the assessment found compares very favourably to other DC schemes.
+The Bank pays the administration and DC fund management charges, so the member-borne charges are limited to additional DC fund expenses and transaction costs for the DC funds, which the assessment found compares very favourably to other DC schemes.

 In carrying out the value assessment, the Trustee also considered the wider benefits members receive from the Scheme, which include: